equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 around different Bounded Contexts, therefore you will have less issues around multiple developers git conflicting each other work.

+> People are sometimes the most difficult part for programming.
+No
+> matter what programming pattern your team follows (DCI, SOLID, majestic monolith, ...) all it takes is one developer in your team
+> who either don't get it or decides to do his job differently and all
+> hell breaks loose.
+So how bounded contexts may help is to introduce
+> some isolation for different styles of coding.
+>
+> So biggest benefit of hardcore bounded contexts is that your team can split the layers of influence to certain style/pattern of coding.
+> For example you can tell that one colleague to work only around `public_board` bound context while developer/s understanding certain coding principles > will work on the `classroom` bounded context.

 ## Bounded contexts via interface objects

 (our solution)